2002 New York Jets season: Week 17: vs. Green Bay Packers

-With their dominant win over Green Bay, the Jets (due to having tie-break over New England based on common record) were able to clinch the AFC East and the #4 seed in the AFC with a 9-7 record.
-As of 2024, this is the last time the Jets clinched the AFC East.
+With their dominant win over Green Bay, the Jets (due to having tie-breaker over New England based on common record) were able to clinch the AFC East and the #4 seed in the AFC with a 9-7 record.
+As of 2025, this is the last time the Jets clinched the AFC East.
+As of 2026, this remains the last time the Jets beat the Packers at home.